taiwoemm/Dog-Breed-Classification-CNN/README.md

 * Step 2: Detect Dogs: Using pre-trained VGG-16 model and Inception_v3 model.
 * Step 3: Create a CNN to Classify Dog Breeds (from Scratch)
 * Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning: Inception_v3 model)

+The project was completed as part of the Deep Learning with PyTorch on Udacity.